 Note: if you select to send books to soldiers, you’ll need to state whether or not you want to include VA hospitals.

-The only reason you couldn’t send the package media mail rate is if you put in cards, games or candy.
-At that point, it isn’t just paper and the U.S. Post Office charges you higher shipping rate for the whole lot – even if it is still 90% books and magazines.
+The media rate is for reading materials.
+If you put, for example, cards, games, or candy into your shipment, the U.S. Post Office charges you a higher shipping rate for the whole lot—even if it is still 90% books and magazines.

 Can You Send Books to Operation Paperback?